AstroSat UV Deep Field IV. An Extended UV disk around a massive spiral galaxy at z=0.67: The clumpy XUV Disk

-The intrinsic rest-frame FUV SB profile shows a noticeable transition from the bright inner disk to the fainter extended component at $\sim4$–$4.5\arcsec$, which coincides with the outer optical edge observed in most HST bands.
-Beyond this radius, the 1D profiles in the HST optical images drop below zero, likely due to background over subtraction.
-This suggests that the faint, extended disk is no longer visible in the optical bands but remains detectable in the UV.
+The intrinsic rest-frame FUV SB profile shows a noticeable transition from the bright inner disk to the fainter extended component at $\sim4$–$4.5\arcsec$, which coincides with the outer optical edge observed in most HST bands (Figure \ref{fig:HST_compare}b).
+Beyond this radius, the 1D profiles in the HST optical images drop below zero, likely due to background over-subtraction in Archival data.
+This suggests that the faint, extended disk is no longer visible in the optical bands but remains detectable in N242W.

-In the HST UV bands (Fig.~\ref{fig:rgb_XUV_AUDF-X01}c), the galaxy shows a faint disk with a ring-like structure, most prominent towards the south-east and weaker towards the north-west, formed by UV clumps along the spiral arms.
-A model comprising only the HST-UV disk and this ring-like structure, convolved with the N242W PSF, does not reproduce the total UV emission observed in the XUV region in the N242W band.
-The integrated magnitude difference between the PSF-convolved HST-UV model and the N242W profile in the XUV region is $\Delta m_{XUV}\approx -0.6\pm0.07$, corresponding to an excess of $41\pm4$ per cent in N242W.
-This excess emission indicates the presence of an extended XUV disk (see Appendix E).
+To classify the XUV disk of AUDFs\_N02766 as Type I, we run SExtractor with high deblending on the N242W image (more in section \ref{sec:SExtParam}) and identify several faint, clumpy UV structures (with SNR $> 3$).

-To classify the XUV disk of AUDFs\_N02766 as Type I, we run SExtractor with high deblending on the N242W image and identify several faint, clumpy UV structures (with SNR $> 3$) beyond $R_{\mathrm{SFR}}$).
-To validate and visually cross check these clumps, we create a contrast map via an unsharp masking procedure and scaling the image by $2\times$ length using spline interpolation.
 During this process, we remove the UV clumps with optical counterparts within a PSF FWHM radius (1.2$\arcsec$).
-Many of these clumpy structures are identified at an $r>R_{SFR}$ which is consistent with the Type I XUV disk definition \citep{Thilker_2007ApJS..173..538T} (Figure \hyperref[fig:rgb_XUV_AUDF-X01]{1b}).
+Many of these clumpy structures are identified at an $r>R_{SFR}$ which is consistent with the Type I XUV disk definition \citep{Thilker_2007ApJS..173..538T} (Figure \ref{fig:clumps}).
 The photometric details of each detected clump is provided in Table \ref{tab:my-table_clump}.
 A similar analysis with the archival HST/F225W and F275W data does not reveal these UV clumps, likely due to insufficient depth.
-We mark the XUV disk as the region beyond the $4.5\arcsec$ radius, which extends to $\sim9\arcsec$ in far-UV.
+We mark the XUV disk as the region beyond the $4.5\arcsec$ radius, which extends to $\sim10\arcsec$ in far-UV.
 Additional details of clump detections and clump properties are discussed in the supplementary material.